deanwampler/spark-scala-tutorial/tutorial/README.md

         .countByValue()  // Returns a Map[T, Long]
 ```

-Take input and split on non-alphanumeric sequences of character as we did in `WordCount2`, but rather than map to `(word, 1)` tuples and use `reduceByKey`, we simply treat the words as values and call `countByValue` to count the unique occurrences.
-Hence, a simpler (and probably more efficient) approach.
+Take `input` and split on non-alphanumeric sequences of character as we did in `WordCount2`, but rather than map to `(word, 1)` tuples and use `reduceByKey`, we simply treat the words as values and call `countByValue` to count the unique occurrences.
+Hence, this is a simpler and more efficient approach.

 ```
       val wc2b = wc2a.map(key_value => s"${key_value._1},${key_value._2}").toSeq